Nerajno/Burble-V1/README.md

 ## Description
-Responsive Movie app using React, the TMDB api and Sass.
-It was used to retool or get a better understanding of React, themovieDb api for movie info and search functionalities and Sass for styling and Cypress for testing.
+Responsive Movie app using React, the TMDB API, and Sass.
+It was used to retool or get a better understanding of React, themovieDb API for movie info and search functionalities and Sass for styling, and Cypress for testing.

 Original Reference material - https://youtu.be/ntYXj9W1Ez8